-In preparation for upcoming events, you will need to register on the website, and create a vehicle in your profile before you will be able to register for an event & trails.
+In preparation for upcoming events, you will need to create a profile on the website, and and add a vehicle to your profile before you will be able to register for an event & trails.
 PLEASE keep your license number and vehicle descriptions as well as your personal information up to date as time passes.
 This allows us to send you updates and information as it becomes available.

 The Jeep Safari itself, and participation in the event has grown since the club officially formed in the early 80s.
 Once the event was coordinated by the Red Rock 4-Wheelers, the registration moved from the Chamber building north of town, to Lion's Park, and on to what was called "the Barn" which is where McStiff's is currently located near Center and Main.
 Over the years the increase in participation grew to expand the trail riding to more days until it finally reached a nine day event.
 "Big Saturday" still remains the culmination of the event on the Saturday of Easter weekend.
 With the increase in numbers, the registration was moved to the Spanish Trail Arena where it is located today several miles south of the city of Moab on highway 191.
 This also became the location for the gigantic raffle, Boy Scout BBQ dinner, and the major vendor exposition.